qwd/dev-site/docs/_en/finance/pricing.md

 ref: finance-pricing
 ---

-QWeather Develop services are all based on pay as you go billing model, you only pay for the services you actually use, no large upfront, no hidden fees, start and stop whenever you want, and no fees when you stop.
+QWeather Developer services are all based on pay-as-you-go billing model, you only pay for the services you actually use, no large upfront, no hidden fees, start and stop whenever you want, and no fees when you stop.

 Pay as you go is tiered pricing model, with the higher requests, the lower cost per request.